systemd/systemd/docs/RANDOM_SEEDS.md

    boot.
 Alternatively, consider implementing a solution similar to systemd-boot's random seed concept in your platform's boot loader.

-2. Virtualized environments that lack both virtio-rng and RDRAND.
+2. Virtualized environments that lack both virtio-rng and RDRAND, outside of test environments.
 Tough luck.
 Talk to your hosting provider, and ask them to fix this.

 3. Also note: if you deploy an image without any random seed and/or without installing any 'system token' in an EFI variable, as described above, this